plasmak11/data-expressions/mynewbook/intro.md

-# Data Expressions
+# Intro

 ## Purpose

 Data is misunderstood by healthcare, tech, and management.
 Data visualization is one way to capture and display multi-dimensional data, which can be distilled as information for the viewers.

-The purpose is to ultimately showcase nuances of data using information display technique such as data visualization.
+The purpose of this website is to ultimately showcase nuances of data using information display technique such as data visualization.

 ## About Myself